 How many credits do I need to take to be eligible for financial aid?

 To be eligible for federal financial aid, an applicant needs to be admitted into a degree-seeking program, enroll at least half time each semester, and make satisfactory academic progress toward their degree.

 To remain eligible for the federal student loans, and to keep all prior federal student loans in an in-school deferment status, our graduate students need to maintain a minimum enrollment of at least 3 credits each semester.

 How do I decide how much to borrow?

 We estimate your total Cost of Attendance (COA) for each academic year using the typical tuition for a first-year student in your degree program.
 We also include a monthly living allowance and other allowances for local transportation, books and supplies, and discretionary personal spending.
 We urge you to consider your actual expenses, as well as the resources you already have available to help meet those expenses.
 You may not need to borrow all of the loans you have been offered.

-We advise students to borrow the Perkins loan first, if it is offered; and then the Unsubsidized Direct Stafford Loan.
-Only borrow as much of the Direct Graduate PLUS Loan as you need.
+We advise students to borrow the Perkins loan first, if it is offered, and then the Federal Direct Unsubsidized Loan.
+Only borrow as much of the Federal Direct Graduate PLUS Loan as you need.

 If you will need to borrow for your living expenses, spend some time working on a spending plan to determine your monthly budget for basic expenses such as rent, utilities, and food.
 Consider ways to cut back on your spending so that you may not need to borrow the maximum student loans offered to you.
 For example, you may be able to use public transportation or the LC shuttle to cut down commuting costs.